green-party-dublin-central/nh-web/site/content/post/update-on-the-development-plans-for-the-conliffe-college-site.md

 Roughly half of the site is being developed by Hines for residential use (circa 7 hectares), half by the GAA (circa 5 hectares).
 In addition to the hotel the GAA plan to develop a sporting ground comprising a Clubhouse and two pitches.

+A masterplan for the Clonliffe lands can be found [here](/docs/Clonliffe-Masterplan.pdf)

 The latest plan contains 1,650 apartments broken down as follows:

 * 30% studio